Boy band: Late 1960s and 1970s: The Jackson 5 and the Osmonds

 Although the term "boy band" was not commonly used then, the earliest predecessors of this format were groups such as the Jackson 5 and the Osmonds which helped form the template for boy bands.
 The Jackson 5 were a sibling group that established many musical conventions that boy bands follow.
 For instance, their music featured close harmonies from soul music and catchy pop hooks influenced as much as they were by Motown and acts like the Supremes.
 The group also incorporated choreographed dance moves to their performances.
 All members of the band sang, which is a common convention of a boy band, as opposed to having a front man and the rest on instruments; thus, no one person dominated the stage.
 Also a sibling group, The Osmonds first started singing barbershop music for local audiences, before being hired to perform at Disneyland early in their career.
 Their appearance in a televised Disney special earned them additional TV spots, such as The Andy Williams Show and The Jerry Lewis Show.

+Scottish rock boy band, the Bay City Rollers, achieved considerable success commercially worldwide during the 1970s, becoming "the first of many acts heralded as the 'biggest group since the Beatles' and one of the most screamed-at teeny-bopper acts of the 1970s".
+They have sold an estimated 120 million records worldwide, however some claim their record sales could be as high as 300 million.
+Their debut studio album, Rollin' (1974) achieved considerable commercial success internationally, debuting atop the albums charts in the United Kingdom, as well as the top ten in Australia.
+It also reached the top forty of the albums charts in Canada, Japan and New Zealand, and finished 1975 as the 16th best selling album of the year in the United Kingdom.
+In May 1975, they released their second album, Once Upon a Star, which continued their commercial success, again topping the albums charts in the United Kingdom and reaching the top ten in Finland and Australia.
+It spawned the successful single "Bye, Bye Baby" which reached number one on the singles charts in the United Kingdom, Ireland and Australia, and became the best–selling single of 1975 in the United Kingdom.
+Their first full length album to be released in the United States and Canada, Bay City Rollers, was released in September 1975, topping the albums charts in Canada and peaking at number twenty on the US Billboard 200.

 Late 1970s and 1980s: Menudo, New Edition, and New Kids on the Block

-Other antecedents (apart from those already mentioned) exist throughout the history of pop music.
-The genre has been copied into languages and cultures other than the Anglo-American.
 The Puerto Rican boy band Menudo, appealing to young Latina audiences, was founded in 1977.
 Menudo had a convention unique among boy bands: when a member turned 16, became too tall, or their voice changed, they were replaced.
 The members of Menudo were generally aged 12–16.

-The Bay City Rollers are a Scottish pop band who were most popular in the mid-1970s.
-The British Hit Singles & Albums noted that they were "tartan teen sensations from Edinburgh", and were "the first of many acts heralded as the 'Biggest Group since The Beatles' and one of the most screamed-at teeny-bopper acts of the 1970s".
-For a fairly brief but fervent period (nicknamed "Rollermania"), they were worldwide teen idols.
-The group were one of the first bands, like the Monkees before them, to take the formula shown by the Beatles and apply it to a teen market.
-The group achieved the same amount of success but for a limited period of time.
-At the peak of their popularity in the UK, comparisons were being made to the Beatles.
-Also by this time, Bay City Roller fans had a completely distinctive style of dress, the main elements of which were ankle-length tartan trousers and tartan scarves, the group using the benefit of merchandise and promotion.
+Menudo had a large impact in Latin America and in Asia; Menudo fever there was compared to Beatlemania and it was nicknamed "Menudomania".